 “Settings->User Role Editor->Tools” contains the 1st warning that “Reset” action could be dangerous:

 The 2nd warning/confirmation dialog is opened just after press the “Reset” button and it tell exactly about that:

-I thinks it’s quite enough to warning a user twice.
-If someone ignore 2 warnings, the 3rd one will not help to him :).
+I think, it’s quite enough to warning a user twice.
+If someone ignores 2 warnings about critical changes, he/she is sure what he/she does.

 How to restore lost user roles